Import

 To use Athena workgroups, set up the IAM policy that gives access to workgroups.
 If

-you're using a SageMaker-Execution-Role
+you're using a SageMaker AI-Execution-Role

 , we recommend adding the policy to the